“Where there is no vision, the people perish.” Proverbs 29:18

-As an administrator who believes in the value of scholarship, Dr. Quinnan demonstrated this by publishing two books: Generations Lost (2002), and Adult Students at Risk: Culture Bias in Higher Education (1997).
-In addition, he has published a host of articles in peer-reviewed academic journals, including Academic Leadership, The Journal of College and Character, and The Chronicle of Higher Education, as well as been invited to write guest editorials in various metropolitan newspapers.
-With the rise of visual communication modalities, Dr. Quinnan shifted his interests to social media platforms, including the creation of a robust YouTube channel of student-success oriented videos, the first-ever at the University of Texas at Arlington.
-Perhaps his proudest achievements to date are the two independent films that he solo scripted- The Stranger (2014), and To Die and Live Again (2013).
-They dramatized the spiritual search for meaning among college-aged students, a lifelong theme in his research.
+As an administrator who believes in the value of scholarship, Dr. Quinnan has published extensively.
+This includes his Adults Students at Risk, which became a widely-used college textbook, along with host of peer-reviewed professional journals, including Academic Leadership, The Journal of College and Character, and The Chronicle of Higher Education.
+He has been invited to write opinion editorials in various metropolitan newspapers.
+With the rise of visual communication modalities, Dr. Quinnan shifted his creative endeavors to video platforms that speak directly to millennial audiences.
+He oversaw the creation of a robust YouTube channel of student-success videos at the University of Texas at Arlington.
+Among his proudest achievements are the two independent films that he scripted: The Stranger (2014) and To Die and Live Again (2013).
+Each of these dramatized the search for spiritual meaning among college students, a lifelong theme in his research.

-Dr. Quinnan is a sought-after speaker and has been a consultant to businesses, educational institutions, and non-profit organizations across the country.
-His dynamic and highly interactive workshops on values-driven decision making, personal mission and quest, and Spirituality Seminar, are much in demand by students, colleagues, and professionals.
-Dr. Quinnan views his entire career an unwavering commitment to help others reach their innate potential.
-He finds affirmation of his impact in the success of those he once mentored and is touched that so many of them—today’s entrepreneurs, physicians, teachers, lawyers, ministers, even television personalities—choose to keep in regular contact with him.
-Dr. Quinnan sees this as proof that he touched their lives in a lasting way.
+Dr. Quinnan is a sought-after speaker and is often invited to serve as keynote speaker at various leadership conferences around the nation.
+He is a consultant to numerous businesses, educational institutions, and non-profit agencies.
+His dynamic and interactive workshops on values-driven lifestyle choices, personal mission, and Spirituality Seminar, continue to be in demand by students as well as colleagues.
+Dr. Quinnan views his entire career as an unwavering commitment to helping others reach their innate potential.
+He finds affirmation of his impact in the accomplishments of those he once mentored—today’s entrepreneurs, teachers, elected officials, physicians, ministers, even television personalities—who choose to keep in contact with him.